mjbuckley/risk-dice-roller/notes.md

 - I should probably add back a Web App Manifest (manifest.json).
 I removed it because I thought it was only needed when using service workers and a more fully implemented progressive web app setup, but it is also useful in other cases, like saving site to a cell home screen.
 - Current mobile styling is fine but could be improved.
 - Not sure if I like the spot that the app scrolls to when there are results.
 If the results are long enough then it isn't obvious to the user that they are still on the same page as the form.
 Maybe scroll somewhere else or at least give a visual clue that they are on the same page.
+- Perhaps add more to the about page.